openwall/john/src/ztex/fpga-md5crypt/README.md

 64 bytes, equipped with on-board candidate generator and comparator.
 It's also able to compute phpass-MD5 hashes.
 The board computes 1536 keys in parallel.
+- Current consumption: 2.8A under full load, 0.4A idle.

 ## Computing units